Tomb of Confucius.

 Mary Ninde Gamewell devoted much of her life to missionary work.
 She wrote a biography of her father, William Xavier Ninde: a Memorial (1902), and three books on her experiences as a missionary: Gateway to China (1916), New Life Currents in China (1919), and Ming-Kwong: City of the Morning Light (1924).
 Frank D. Gamewell (1857-1950), a civil engineer and educator, was active in Methodist mission work from 1881 to 1930 serving as professor, principal, and acting president of Peking University; superintendent of education for the Methodist Church in all of China; executive of the China Educational Association; and associate secretary of the Methodist Episcopal Church Board of Missions.
 Frank Gamewell received world acclaim for organizing the defense of the Methodist Mission in Peking (Beijing) during the Boxer Rebellion of 1900.
 His first wife, Mary Porter Gamewell (1848-1906), was the fourth appointee of the Methodist Woman’s Foreign Missionary Society and the first to go to China.

 The photograph album titled "Views Taken in China 1909–1911" was digitized in 2017.
 A finding aid is available at Texas Archival Resources Online titled "F.D.
 Leete Collection on William Xavier Ninde Family".
 For more information about the collection, please contact Bridwell Library Special Collections.

-Please cite Special Collections and Archives, Bridwell Library, Southern Methodist University when using this file.
-A high-resolution version of this file may be obtained by contacting the Head of Special Collections (email@example.com.
+Please cite Bridwell Library Special Collections, SMU, as the source of items in this collection.
+A high-resolution version of images in this collection, may be obtained by contacting Special Collections (email@example.com).